 Sustainability is "meeting our needs without limiting the ability of future generations to meet their needs."
 Sustainability is broken into three interconnected areas: economy, environment, and society.
 On a three-year rotation, these three key components serve as the thematic backbone for various curricula.
 Throughout the year, across subject areas, students complete research and projects around the annual theme.

 - School-Wide Sustainability Workshops.
 To build literacy around crucial sustainability concepts, faculty and students participate in workshops addressing core concepts in the theme for the year.

 - Tomorrow's Leader's Tonight.
 The 8th graders teach sustainability concepts for the annual theme to parents during the annual event.

 - Sustainability in Science.
-From writing grants for a garden to monitoring weather patterns and climate change, to building Willow snowshoes, science class in a hands-on workshop in sustainability.
+From writing grants for a garden to monitoring weather patterns and climate change to building Willow snowshoes, science class in a hands-on workshop in sustainability.

 - 8th Grade Global Studies.
-All 8th graders have a yearlong class to explore sustainability as it relates to environment, population, economy, culture, food, energy, water, media, governance, and global citizenship.
+All 8th graders have a yearlong class to explore sustainability as it relates to the environment, population, economy, culture, food, energy, water, media, governance, and global citizenship.

 - King County Earth Heroes Award

 - Terry Husseman Environmental Curriculum Award and garden grant

 - Various faculty members lead panels and workshops on ways to integrate sustainability in the curriculum and school culture.